Great Lakes Salmon Fishing: River Fishing Tactics Of Guides

 Gear For Salmon Fishing Great Lakes Rivers

-Salmon anglers can use spinning reels that are suitable for big salmon, baitcasting reels, and Centerpin reels.
+Salmon anglers can use spinning reels that are suitable for big salmon.
+Baitcasting reels are also a good option, and if you want to float fish you can’t beat the Centerpin reels.

 Even using the wrong float when float fishing will prevent you from catching fish so make sure you use floats that are meant for float fishing, and I will discuss this more below.